-Environmental pollution is an increasing issue nowadays.
-But which pollutants are the main drivers that change our climate?
+Environmental pollution is a growing issue, but which pollutants are the main drivers that change our climate?

 Air pollution is a huge problem, by both governments and activists, just like greenhouse gases and global warming are.
-Since the Industrial Revolution began, the process of burning fossil fuels has led to a 40% increase in the amount of carbon dioxide present in the atmosphere, its concentration having grown from 270 ppm to 400 ppm.¹ Carbon dioxide, along with water vapor, nitrous oxide, methane and ozone, is a greenhouse gas.
-Greenhouse gases are commonly abbreviated to GHG.
+Since the Industrial Revolution began, the process of burning fossil fuels has led to a 40% increase in the amount of carbon dioxide present in the atmosphere, with its concentration having grown from 270 ppm to 400 ppm.¹ Carbon dioxide, along with water vapor, nitrous oxide, methane and ozone, is a greenhouse gas (GHG).

 What are greenhouse gases?

 A greenhouse gas is a gas in the earth’s atmosphere that absorbs and emits infrared radiation.
 Such gases allow sunlight to enter the atmosphere and reach the earth’s surface.
-But once the sunlight hits the surface some of it is reflected towards space in the form of infrared radiation.
+But, once the sunlight hits the surface, some of it is reflected towards space in the form of infrared radiation.
 In other words, this happens in the form of heat.
-Gases that contribute to producing the greenhouse effect absorb some of this reflected heat.
-Those, furthermore, impact the temperature of the surface of the earth.²
+Gases that contribute to producing the greenhouse effect absorb some of this reflected heat, which impact the temperature of the surface of the earth.²

-The average temperature of the surface of the earth should remain roughly constant; however, it has risen over the last 50 years as a result of human activity that has contributed to GHG emissions (especially carbon emissions).
-With temperatures being allowed to further rise due to such gases, ocean levels can also rise (due to glaciers melting) affecting life in ports among others.
-The coral reef is endangered, and more and more insects can affect agriculture and public health.
-These are just some of the effects, but the bottom line is that it affects the natural balance and thus our life on Earth.³
+The average temperature of the surface of the earth should remain roughly constant, however, it has risen over the last 50 years as a result of human activity that has contributed to GHG emissions – especially carbon emissions.
+With temperatures being allowed to further rise due to such gases, ocean levels can also rise due to glaciers melting, affecting life in ports particularly.
+The coral reef is endangered, and an increased number of insects can affect agriculture and public health.³

 Besides the typical drivers for environmental pollution, there are also other pollutants that have an impact on climate change.
-Human activity has also introduced chemicals, particulates and biological materials into the atmosphere.
-These can cause simple discomfort or even disease and death in humans.
-All living organisms need to breathe and they depend on clean air.
-With air pollution, living organisms suffer damage, be they animals or plants, including the food crops we depend on.
+Human activity has also introduced chemicals, particulates and biological materials into the atmosphere, which can even cause disease or death amongst humans.
+All living organisms need to breathe and they depend on clean air, however, with air pollution, living organisms suffer damage, including the food crops we depend on.

-We have to find solutions so that human activity can continue as needed but without damaging the environment.
-For the sake of our present and that of the next generations.
+We have to find solutions, so that human activity can continue without damaging the environment – for the sake of our present and next generations.

 ¹ Greenhouse gas concentrations in atmosphere reach yet another high, https://public.wmo.int/en/media/press-release/greenhouse-gas-concentrations-atmosphere-reach-yet-another-high